Your friend of course! Right?

 Your eyes need protection too.
 If you don’t use them, you’ll soon have very irritated eyes and you’ll vision will decrease.
 You’ll also feel tired sooner than usual.
 The best sun glasses provide 99 to 100% UV-A and UV-B protection.

-Symptoms of heat exhaustion and heat stroke: confusion, dizziness, fainting, fatigue, headache, muscle and/or abdominal cramps, nausea, vomiting, diarrhea, pale skin, profuse sweating, rapid heartbeat, dark-colored urine.
+Confusion, dizziness, fainting, fatigue, headache, muscle and/or abdominal cramps, nausea, vomiting, diarrhea, pale skin, profuse sweating, rapid heartbeat, dark-colored urine.

 Action: get out of the heat and rest in a cool place, drink a lot of fluids (no alcohol nor coffee), remove clothing as much as possible, take a cool shower or bath, or use ice towels.
 If these measures do not provide relief within 15 minutes: get emergency medical help.

-Symptoms of dehydration: increased thirst, dry mouth, swollen tongue, weakness, dizziness, palpitations, confusion, fainting, inability to sweat, decreased urine output, dark-colored urine.
+Increased thirst, dry mouth, swollen tongue, weakness, dizziness, palpitations, confusion, fainting, inability to sweat, decreased urine output, dark-colored urine.

 Action: get out of the heat and rest a bit so you can stop sweating.
 Start drinking fluids: short sips + frequently.
 When you get back to walking stop every 20 minutes to drink water (also when you are not thirsty!).Seek medical attention if your symptoms continue for more than a day.